Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/lookup/fa_lookup-form-sort.en.md

     public class LookUpForm : AjaxControls.Forms.LookUpForm
     {
         /// <summary>
-        /// Apply the settings to wolv lying on the form lucapa.
+        /// Apply the settings to wolv lying on the form lookup.
         /// Overridden method implements the application logic of the adjustments WOLV on the form.
         /// </summary>
         protected override void ApplyWolvSettings()